Frontotemporal Dementia Care

 Caring for a loved one with FTD can be challenging and our team can provide information and resources for every stage of the disease process.
 The Biggs team offers regular support groups specifically designed for patients and caregivers living with PPA.
 We partner closely with the local chapter of the Association for Frontal Temporal Degeneration and refer patients and families to their support group for monthly meetings.
 We also offer informational talks for those newly diagnosed and collaborate with the UT Health San Antonio School of Nursing to provide additional resources for family members and caregivers through the Caring for the Caregiver program.

-If you have been diagnosed with FTD, contact us to see if participating in a clinical trial is a good choice for you.
+If you have been diagnosed with FTD, contact us to see if participating in a clinical trial is the right choice for you.